minasielemma/GenAIwithDjangoRestApi/README.md

 ## Agent Apps

 ### Chat Agent

-- Handles conversational AI using an LLM backend.
+- Multi-session AI chat, each session has a unique session_id
+- Maintains full conversation history in MongoDB for context
+- Endpoints for creating a session, sending/receiving messages, clearing history, and getting stats
+- Powered by Ollama LLM and LangChain, with configurable models
-- Suitable for integrating chatbot features in frontend/mobile apps.
+- Useful for integrating conversational AI into web/mobile clients

 ### Document Agent

-- Upload PDFs, automatically vectorized for semantic search and QA.
+- Upload PDFs, automatically vectorized for semantic search and QA
-- Endpoints for querying, summarizing, extracting/analyzing data (means, sums, min/max, etc.), and generating graphs from document data.
+- Endpoints for querying, summarizing, extracting/analyzing data (means, sums, min/max, etc.), and generating graphs from document data
-- Uses LangChain tools and MongoDB-backed conversation memory to maintain session context.
+- Uses LangChain tools and MongoDB-backed conversation memory to maintain session context

 ### Weather Agent

 - Accepts a city name and returns:
   - Real-time weather data (from wttr.in)
   - AI-generated summary of conditions
   - Suggested activities (indoors/outdoors)
   - Health tips (e.g., hydration, clothing, sun protection)
-- Uses LangChain agent and custom tools for weather retrieval and analysis.
+- Uses LangChain agent and custom tools for weather retrieval and analysis

 ---